lmdrums/Sparx-Bookwork-Logger/README.md

 - **App Setup:**

-  - Navigate to the newly downloaded .exe file (see above)
+  - Navigate to the newly downloaded application (see above)
   - Open the application
   - Go into 'Settings'
     </br>
     ![Settings window](readme_images/settings.png)
-  - Type in your Sparx Username and Password in the corresponding boxes (these will be stored locally on your machine in a .env file)
+  - Type in your Sparx Username and Password in the corresponding boxes (these will be stored locally on your machine in a .ini file)
   - Paste the URL you copied from earlier in the URL box
     </br>
     ![Settings inputs](readme_images/settings_entry.png)
   - **Click Save to save your settings**
-  - **Reload the application before starting to sync settings!**

 ### Now you're good to go! 🟢

-After reloading, in the application, press **Launch Sparx** to begin *(Warning: this may take a while on the first launch if Chrome isn't already installed - a Chrome driver will be installed to your machine)*
+In the application, press **Launch Sparx** to begin *(Warning: this may take a while on the first launch if Chrome isn't already installed - a Chrome driver will be installed to your machine)*

 You will be logged in automatically and you can begin your homework.

 ## Important Notes!
 (Please read) 📜

-- Whenever you make **changes** to the **settings**, make sure to **reload** the application to sync your changes
 - If you start **XP Boost** questions, be warned that if you're **still running** Sparx Bookwork Logger, the answers of these questions will **overwrite** previous images with the same code
   - Therefore, whenever you **finish** a homework session and **no more** bookwork checks can be asked about that session, it is recommended you click the *'Clear Homework Session'* button in the **application**
 - If you have completed a question and got it **correct**, please make sure you **leave enough time** to let the application get a **screenshot** of your answer, if not you may get a screenshot which looks like this: